 Male parakeets may talk more than female parakeets.
-A male is naturally more active, loves playing and singing, and thus, learns talking at a much faster pace.
-Female parakeets are also louder than male parakeets, and are easy to teach words when younger.
+A male is naturally more active, loves playing and singing, and thus, learns to talk at a much faster pace.
+Female parakeets are also louder than male parakeets and are easy to teach words when younger.

 That said, it also depends on how much time you spend training your parakeet to talk or communicate.
 In some cases, you may find a female parakeet who is more active than a male parakeet if the owner spends enough time playing with it.

 “I love exotic birds and have kept several throughout my life.
 Most people know me for my knowledge of animals and love for writing”